Demon-cratic Singapore: Legal issues

-In December 2012, the Attorney General's Chamber sent a demand letter to Leslie Chew to take down and apologise for a comic, to which he refused.
+In December 2012, the Attorney General's Chamber sent a demand letter to Chew to take down and apologise for a comic, to which he refused.

-In April 2013, Leslie Chew was arrested for sedition over a comic which he has created in March 2013 that shows the population percentile of the Malay population steadily decreasing over the years despite their consistently higher Total Fertility Rate vs the other races.
-His parents' home was raided and the police confiscated all the computers, data storages, phones in the property, as well as impounded his passport.
+In April 2013, Chew was arrested for sedition over a comic which he has created in March 2013 that shows the population percentile of the Malay population steadily decreasing over the years despite their consistently higher Total Fertility Rate versus the other races.
+His parents' home was raided and the police confiscated all the computers, data storages, and phones in the property, as well as impounded his passport.

-He was released after being detained for 46 hours on a S$10000 bail and was repeatedly made to report for bail renewal over a period of three months.
+Chew was released after being detained for 46 hours on a S$10000 bail and was repeatedly made to report for bail renewal over a period of three months.
 During the time, he was forbidden to leave the country.

 In July 2013, sedition charges against the artist were dropped.
-However, the AGC proceeded to charge Leslie Chew with contempt of court for 4 other comics.
+However, the AGC proceeded to charge Chew with contempt of court for four other comics.
 These charges were subsequently dropped after the cartoonist agreed to post an apology on his Facebook page.